LonePineGames/friday-facts/_posts/2020-07-10-a-little-random.md

 Lone Pine:

-I hate to pull out my "I have a degree in computer science with a minor in cryptograph so I know a lot about random numbers" but here I go.
+I hate to pull out my "I have a degree in computer science with a minor in cryptograph so I know a lot about random numbers" card but here I go.

 I actually went through the same thought process supersoup did a few months before he joined the team, but with a different outcome.
 We use a lot -- a LOT -- of random number generation in NewCity.
 One place we use it is to position trees.
 Trees are placed randomly in the environment, but with a catch.
 A "chunk" of terrain can be re-rendered at any time, and we want the trees to stay in the exact same place.
 Otherwise trees would bizarrely shift around every time the player places a road (since building roads triggers the terrain to redraw.)